ManageIQ/manageiq-documentation/managing_providers/cloud_providers/_topics/adding_azure_providers.md

 In the steps described in [Create Active Directory application and service principal account using the Azure portal](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/):

 - The **Application ID** obtained during *Get Application ID and Authentication Key* is your **Client ID**.
 In the same section, after providing a description and a duration for the key, the **VALUE** displayed after clicking **Save** is your **Client Key**.
-    If you choose an expiring key, make sure to note the expiration date, as you will need to generate a new key before that day in order to avoid an interruption.
+    If you choose an expiring key, make sure to note the expiration date, as you need to generate a new key before that day in order to avoid an interruption.

 - The **Directory ID** obtained during *Get Tenant ID* is your **Tenant ID**.
 In Azure Active Directory (Azure AD), a tenant is a dedicated instance of the Azure AD service and is representative of an organization.
 It houses the users in a company and the